oruga-ui/oruga/packages/docs/components/Icon.md

 ### Custom icon pack

 <p>
-    You can add it during Oruga setup and set it as the default config using the <code>iconPack</code> property.
+    You can also add it during Oruga import as default config.
 </p>

 ::: tip
-Take a look at the example code below (click on "Show code") to see how internal icons can be replaced with the corresponding icons of your custom icon pack.
+Take a look at below example code (click on "Show code") to know all internal icons to replace with the releated icons of your custom icon pack
 :::

 ::: demo